DAH5/StaticPHP/docs/Getting-Started.md

 - `minify_html`: A boolean indicating whether StaticPHP should minify HTML files.
 This affects only the output files; source files remain unminified.
 - `minify_css`: A boolean indicating whether StaticPHP should minify CSS files.
 This affects only the output files; source files remain unminified.
 - `minify_js`: A boolean indicating whether StaticPHP should minify JavaScript files.
 This affects only the output files; source files remain unminified.
+- `minify_html_tags_to_preserve`: A string containing a single HTML tag name to preserve and not minify.
+Useful for things like code snippets using the `<pre>` tag.
+Ommit entirely if not needed.

 ### Using a Custom Launcher Script